10 Tough Interview Questions and Ten Great Answers

 Most career books tell you to select a strength and then simply present it as a weakness.
 Such as: "I work too much.
 I just work and work and work."
 Wrong.
 First of all, using a strength and presenting it as a weakness is deceiving.
 You're lying.
 Second, it misses the entire point of the question.

 You should select a weakness that you have been actively working to overcome.
-For example: "I have had trouble in the past with planning and prioritization.
+A sample response: "I have had trouble in the past with planning and prioritization.
 However, I'm now taking steps to correct this.
 I'm now using a planning app to better plan and prioritize…" then pull out your mobile to show how you are using the app.

 Talk about a true weakness from the past, then show what you are doing to overcome it.
 Read more…